3rd Week in Ohio.

 It had been so long since I had seen the ocean.
 Zoe and I had always grown up seeing a view of the harbor from our apartment window and this really felt like home.

-The view made everything worth it.
-It was that beautiful!
+The stunning view made everything worth it.

 Ohio still isn’t home yet, but after 3 weeks here it is starting to feel more familiar.
 New place, new faces, new people doesn’t seem half as bad as it did when we first stepped off the airplane.
 Zoe and I have finally figured out how to get to the closest Wholefoods and Walmart (which was the obviously the most important priority on our list).
 We even discovered a Trader Joes here as well as a beautiful Smoothie/ Acai Bowl Cafe!
 Our garbage disposal is finally functioning.
 The winding staircases to my work desk seems to be less confusing.
 My introverted nature have always made moving to a new place difficult.
 But things are starting to perk up.